Retaliation Occurs When an Employer Punishes an Employee For:

-- Resisting sexual advances or intervening to protect others from harassment
+- Resisting sexual advances or opposing the harassment of another employee

 - Refusing to follow orders that would result in discrimination

-- Requesting an accommodation for a disability or a religious practice
+- Requesting an accommodation for a disability or religious practice

 - Demotion or transfer to a less desirable position